serenity-is/docs/tutorials/multi_tenancy/generating_code_for_tenants_table.md

 }
 ```

-And set it on TenantRow:
+And use it on TenantRow:

 ```cs
 [ConnectionKey("Default"), DisplayName("Tenants"), InstanceName("Tenant"), TwoLevelCached]